hannahrudt/data-science-food-security/readme.md

 - The images directory contains a few auxiliary charts and figures used in the main document.

-- Original datasets and and cleaning were too large to include, but can be sent if necessary.
+- Original datasets and and cleaning were too large to include and can be sent if necessary.